Infosim/advanced_weathermap_handling/README.md

 # Advanced Weather Map Handling in StableNet®

 ## Overview
-This repository contains two python scripts for advanced Weather Map management in StableNet® that are presented in [this webinar](https://www.youtube.com/watch?v=Fks-zHKjROc) on YouTube.
+This repository contains several python scripts for advanced Weather Map management in StableNet® that are presented in [this webinar](https://www.youtube.com/watch?v=Fks-zHKjROc) on YouTube.
 The scripts rely on the StableNet® REST API.
 They were originally written as Jupyter notebooks, but we also provide pure python files, which have been generated automatically from the Jupyter notebooks.